 What’s one piece of advice you would give a teacher who is trying to incorporate more culturally accurate teaching into their practice?

 I’ve spent 25 years on the reservation and am still far from an expert on our culture, so I would encourage other teachers to continually try to learn about cultures they want to incorporate.
 Talking to someone who has experienced the culture firsthand is always important — particularly, because many cultures have do’s and don’ts that are different from others and the last thing anyone wants is the spreading of misconceptions!
 Acknowledgement that you are looking at these cultures as an outsider and want to learn more is always a good mindset.
-Teaching different cultures accurately is tricky and can even be uncomfortable, but we owe it to our students to give a wide range of worldviews and representations in the classroom.
+Teaching diverse cultures accurately can be tricky and even uncomfortable, but we owe it to our students to give a wide range of authentic worldviews and non-stereotypical representations in the classroom.

 If there was one thing you wanted other teachers to take away from your story and your experience, what would it be?

 Know your students’ cultures, backgrounds, and communities, and try to integrate and encourage these qualities in the classroom!
 Stereotype threat is a real issue.
 I encourage teachers to research it and combat it directly in their classrooms.

 Are there additional resources, articles, books, or podcasts that you’d recommend?